Written by: Alex Popa

 Go to Settings – Device – Developer options – Enable ABD debugging (on) – enable apps from unknown sources.
 You will have to install an app that’s not on Playstore so you need these permissions

 Now, let’s talk about whether you should really use this free software instead of a good VPN.

 The answer would be an unequivocally no. It’s not because there is explicit evidence that you are less protected with Ultrasurf but because common logic dictates it.

 Just think about it by using a comparison between free VPNs and premium online security providers.
 The former ones have no infrastructure to provide its users with quality services.
 After all, with little to no money to invest, how can they rise up to the expectations?

 It’s really a matter of trustworthiness as well because the OpenVPN code was made public long ago, and it’s been peer-reviewed by all the tech-specialists in the field.
 A VPN’s security protocols are known to be top-notch.

 Ultrasurf has done no such thing, and no one knows what its core code hides within.
 Not even its security measures are known, let alone their quality or reliability.

 Moreover, it seems like the free software keeps logs for at least a month.
 And considering that the mother company is based in the US, what do you think could happen if some government agency comes knocking on the doors, asking for information on someone?

-In terms of privacy and anonymity, while Ultrasurf was designed to bypass certain restrictive techniques used by websites, it is in no way a true security tool employing state-of-the-art encryption protocols.
+In terms of privacy and security, while Ultrasurf was designed to bypass certain restrictive techniques used by websites, it is in no way a true security tool employing state-of-the-art encryption.